-- The Department is committed to providing all information required and complying with the Racial Profiling Law. - To ensure that the data collected is as accurate as possible, it is recommended that continued training of officers include understanding and distinguishing the difference between the Texas Driver License/Identification Card race/ethnicity codes and the codes to be used on the citations.
-Officers do not ask drivers for their race or ethnicity, but use the appropriate code based on observation only.
+- The department is committed to providing all information required and complying with the Racial Profiling Law. - To ensure data collected is as accurate as possible, it is recommended continued training of officers to include understanding and distinguishing the difference of race/ethnicity codes to be used on citations.
+Officers do not ask drivers for race or ethnicity, but use the appropriate code based on observation only.

 Race/Ethnicity Traffic Court System Code

 African American В

-Asian А
+Asian A

 Caucasian W

-Hispanic н
+Hispanic Н

 Middle Eastern С

-Native American Ι
+Native American